How to configure Azure DevOps with S4

 - An Add Hook dialog screen will appear, please use the scrolling navigation on the left-hand side to choose Web Hooks.

 - The next screen requests a URL.
-For this we will use https://s4.digitsec.com/azure/webhooks/<Azure Secret>.
-Remember that you copied your S4 Azure Secret in Step 3 to the clipboard, so you can paste it into the input field, then copy and paste the S4 URL in the previous sentence to prepend the secret.
+For this please use https://s4.digitsec.com/azure/webhooks/<Azure Secret>.
+Remember this URL (including the Azure Secret) has been copied to the clipboard in Step 3.
+You can paste that in the URL field on the screen below.
 Your webhook URL should be similar to the diagram below.

 - You must now create a Personal Access Token (PAT).
 You will copy this token and enter it back into Edit Org Information Azure dialog screen we left open in Step 3.
 Please click the User Settings button in the top right corner of Azure DevOps.